 - Publication Decisions: Based on the review report of the editorial board, the editor can accept, reject, or request modifications to the manuscript.
 The validation of the work in question and its importance to researchers and readers must always drive such decisions.
 The editors may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
 The editors may confer with other editors or reviewers in making this decision.
 Editors have to take responsibility for everything they publish and should have procedures and policies in place to ensure the quality of the material they publish and maintain the integrity of the published record.

-- Review of Manuscripts: Editor must ensure that each manuscript is initially evaluated by the editor for originality.
+- Review of Manuscripts: The editor must ensure that each manuscript is initially evaluated by the editor for originality.
 The editor should organize and use peer review fairly and wisely.
-Editors should explain their peer review processes in the information for authors and also indicate which parts of the journal are peer reviewed.
+Editors should explain their peer review processes in the information for authors and indicate which journal parts are peer-reviewed.
 The Editor should use appropriate peer reviewers for papers that are considered for publication by selecting people with sufficient expertise and avoiding those with conflicts of interest.

-- Fair Play: The editor must ensure that each manuscript received by the journal is reviewed for its intellectual content without regard to sex, gender, race, religion, citizenship, etc. of the authors.
-An important part of the responsibility to make fair and unbiased decisions is the upholding of the principle of editorial independence and integrity.
-Editors are in a powerful position by making decisions on publications, which makes it very important that this process is as fair and unbiased as possible.
+- Fair Play: The editor must ensure that each manuscript received by the journal is reviewed for its intellectual content without regard to the sex, gender, race, religion, citizenship, etc. of the authors.
+An important part of the responsibility to make fair and unbiased decisions is upholding the principle of editorial independence and integrity.
+Editors are in a powerful position to make decisions on publications, which makes it very important that this process is as fair and unbiased as possible.

-- Disclosure and Conflicts of Interest: The editor of the Journal will not use unpublished materials disclosed in a submitted manuscript for his own research without written consent of the author.
-Editors should not be involved in decisions about papers in which they have a conflict of interest
+- Disclosure and Conflicts of Interest: The editor of the Journal will not use unpublished materials disclosed in a submitted manuscript for his own research without the author's written consent.
+Editors should not be involved in decisions about papers in which they have a conflict of interest.

 Duties of Reviewers

 - Acknowledgment of Sources: Reviewers must ensure that authors have acknowledged all sources of data used in the research.
-Reviewers should identify relevant published work that has not been cited by the authors.
+Reviewers should identify relevant published work that the authors have not cited.
 Any statement that an observation, derivation, or argument had been previously reported should be accompanied by the relevant citation.
 The reviewers should notify the journal immediately if they come across any irregularities, have concerns about ethical aspects of the work, are aware of substantial similarity between the manuscript and a concurrent submission to another journal or a published article, or suspect that misconduct may have occurred during either the research or the writing and submission of the manuscript; reviewers should, however, keep their concerns confidential and not personally investigate further unless the journal asks for further information or advice.

-- Standards of Objectivity: Review of submitted manuscripts must be done objectively and the reviewers should express their views clearly with supporting arguments.
+- Standards of Objectivity: The submitted manuscript review must be done objectively and the reviewers should express their views clearly with supporting arguments.
 The reviewers should follow journals’ instructions on the specific feedback that is required of them and unless there are good reasons not to.
 The reviewers should be constructive in their reviews and provide feedback that will help the authors to improve their manuscript.
-The reviewer should make clear which suggested additional investigations are essential to support claims made in the manuscript under consideration and which will just strengthen or extend the work
+The reviewer should make clear which suggested additional investigations are essential to support claims made in the manuscript under consideration and which will just strengthen or extend the work.

 - Disclosure and Conflict of Interest: Privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.
-Reviewers should not consider manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions connected to the papers.
+Reviewers should not consider manuscripts with conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions connected to the papers.
 In the case of the double-blind review, if they suspect the identity of the author(s) notify the journal if this knowledge raises any potential conflict of interest.

-Promptness: The reviewers should respond in a reasonable time-frame.
-The reviewers only agree to review a manuscript if they are fairly confident they can return a review within the proposed or mutually agreed time-frame, informing the journal promptly if they require an extension.
-In the event that a reviewer feels it is not possible for him/her to complete review of the manuscript within stipulated time then this information must be communicated to the editor so that the manuscript could be sent to another reviewer.
+Promptness: The reviewers should respond in a reasonable time frame.
+The reviewers only agree to review a manuscript if they are fairly confident they can return a review within the proposed or mutually agreed time frame, informing the journal promptly if they require an extension.
+In the event that a reviewer feels it is not possible for him/her to complete a review of the manuscript within the stipulated time, then this information must be communicated to the editor so that the manuscript can be sent to another reviewer.